 Summer transfers become Autumn transfers

 The number of transfers in January 2020 was up 9.2% on the previous year as the Winter window showed signs of the continued exuberance of the market.
-Without the disruption which followed soon afterwards, 2020 may have been another year of new records being set.
+Without the disruption which followed soon afterward, 2020 may have been another year of new records being set.

 As league seasons were pushed back into the Summer after the extended hiatus, so the peak of the transfer market was also shunted into the Autumn.
 Transfer windows were delayed and then extended, and the number of international transfers taking place in July was down 69.5% on the previous year.
 Summer transfers peaked in September (2,569 transfers) and were still going strong in October.